 10 Delusions of Personal Growth: Part II (Delusions 4-7)

 Almost all of western psychotherapy seeks, in one way or another, to separate clients from their parents.
-This movement is […]
+This movement is in exactly the wrong direction.
+If we want to know […]

 Almost all of western psychotherapy seeks, in one way or another, to separate clients from their parents.
-This movement is […]
+This movement is in exactly the wrong direction.
+If we want to know […]

 Asking “How?” is useful in that it naturally leads to breaking a process down into manageable chunks, making healing and change, or accomplishment of our goals, more achievable.